CrewMates-Open-Source/EduHelp/Starter.md

 pip3 install -r requirements.txt (Install's the dependencies)
 ```
-running flask server
+6. Running flask server

 ````
 export FLASK_ENV=development To set flask server in development mode

 flask run to start the server.
 ````
-Blog part needs MySQL setup and hence we were not able to resolve it for a windows.
+(Blog part needs MySQL setup and hence we were not able to resolve it for a windows.)

-5. Make changes in source code.
+7. Make changes in source code.

-7. To Commit your changes. (use git)
+8. To Commit your changes. (use git)
 ```
 git commit -m "Message"
 ```
-7. Push your local branch to the remote repository.
+9. Push your local branch to the remote repository.
 ```
 git push -u origin <your_branch_name>
 ```
-8. Create a Pull Request!
+10. Create a Pull Request!

 Finally, go to your repository in browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your precious effort.

 click on Compare and Pull Request